ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The Weekly Kansas chief._](https://chroniclingamerica.loc.gov/lccn/sn82015484/1873-05-01/ed-1/seq-4)

 #### 1873-05-01 &middot; Troy, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

-suspcrtt-d, walk erect.
-Stick p-iiMinod Mounds, utile your mouth is
 sore; i-nlarge the wound, or. better, rut out tho
 Iiart without delay; hold the wounded part as
 ong as can be borne to a hot coal or end of a cigar.